Actarr/Act/readme.md

 ```
 LAST TWO UPDATES OF MAJOR VERSION:

-1.8.1.1 - Fixed the unread messages dividers, Videos/Youtube now supported in new embed design,
+1.8.1.1 - Fixed more bugs (now at ~92%) - Fixed the unread messages dividers.
-adjustments to colours.
+Videos/Youtube now supported in new embed design, adjustments to colours.

 1.8.1 — Fixed more bugs (now at ~95%), redesigned server dropdown menu and embeds in chat,
 improved readabilty, added new menu button hover design.